WillemMaetens/standaRdized/README.md

 ## References

-\[1] McKee, T.B., Doesken, N.J. and Kleist, J., 1993, January.
+\[1] McKee, T.B., Doesken, N.J. and Kleist, J., 1993.
 The relationship of drought frequency and duration to time scales.
-In Proceedings of the 8th Conference on Applied Climatology (Vol. 17, No. 22, pp. 179-183).
-Boston, MA: American Meteorological Society.
+In Proceedings of the 8th Conference on Applied Climatology, American Meteorological Society.
+Vol. 17, No. 22, pp. 179-183